Jorge has been an avid reader of personal development literature for years. He likes to blather on about what he's learned.

 - It repulses people who don't like who you are and attracts people who do.

 Eventually, simply by being yourself, you will build a social circle around you that supports who you are.
-This means that over time it will not only get easier to stop caring what people think, but people will be less critical anyway!
+This means that over time it will not only get easier to be yourself, but people will be less critical of you anyway!

 One last thing before you prance off into the distance: Hold your mind sacred and guard what goes into it.